natecook/jennajuby/site/content/post/florence-italy.md

 * See the Piazza del Duomo, Cathedral Santa Maria del Fiore, Giotto’s Bell Tower right in the center of the city, and grab gelato at Edoardo near by
 * Take an official tour of the Giardino Torrigiani private gardens
 * Walk around Piazza della Repubblica and grab a drink at one of the caffe’s inside and people watch to your hearts desire!
+* Explore one of the most famous art museum in the world, Uffizi Gallery
 * See the Piazza della Signoria, Palazzo Vecchio, and the outdoor sculptures at Loggia dei Lanzi, an icon and must see part of the city center of Florence
 * Take a day trip to Tuscany, the Chianti region to be exact, and visit some beautiful wineries (I’ll do a whole post on my suggestions in this area)
 * See the gardens at Giardino dell’Orticulura and have a drink in the cafe there